 For the purposes of the EES, a non-EU national passenger is defined as a traveller not holding nationality in any European Union country or the nationality of Iceland, Switzerland, Norway or Liechenstein.

-The European Travel and Authorisation System
+The European Travel Information and Authorisation System

-Six months after the implementation of EES, we will see the roll-out of the new European Travel and Authorisation System (ETIAS), which is a separate electronic travel authorisation system modelled on a US framework for visitors from non-EU territories.
+Six months after the implementation of EES, we will see the roll-out of the new European Travel Information and Authorisation System (ETIAS), which is a separate electronic travel authorisation system modelled on a US framework for visitors from non-EU territories.
 The system will check the security credentials of travellers visiting the EU for business, tourism, medical or transit purposes, with each traveller obliged to pay a fee on each visit unless they are currently allowed to visit visa-free.
 These travellers will also be exempt from any digital security screening.

 The two systems, which were first introduced as part of the Security Union and form part of a wider scheme implemented by the EU to strengthen border security, aim to aid the success of objectives put forward within the European Agenda on Security, as well as the European Agenda on Migration.